 WEDNESDAY

-There are two choices tonight either you can go to Harbour Lights, Bay Street, Bridgetown, which offers a beach BBQ and tropical floorshow followed by a drinks free party where you can dance the night away under the stars.
+You can go to Harbour Lights, Bay Street, Bridgetown, which offers a beach BBQ and tropical floor show followed by drinks free party where you can dance the night away under the stars, or there are other locations providing nightlife entertainment with sumptuous meals.

 THURSDAY

-There is live music playing covering reggae and R&B or you can hop over to The Ship Inn, where they also have a live band.
-The admission is normally $20 BDS.
-There is one outside venue where the band plays and one indoor bar playing the latest in the charts for you to boogie on down.
+There is live music playing covering reggae and R&B in St. Lawrence Gap or you can hop over to Sugar (former Ship Inn), where they also have a live band.
+The admission is usually $20.
+There is one outside venue where the band plays and one indoor bar representing the latest in the charts for you to boogie on down.

 FRIDAY

-Well a must in Barbados is to head to your local fish market where there will be the traditional fish fry going on.
-Many local women have roadside stalls selling delicious fresh cooked fish with salad, rice and peas, and of course the Barbados vegetable of macaroni pie!
+Women, for the most part, control the roadside stalls selling delicious fresh cooked fish with salad, rice and peas, and of course the Barbados delicacy of macaroni pie!

-Another option on Fridays is to head to the west coast in Holetown for dinner at one of the various bars and restaurants including The Mews, Spago, Elbow Room or Lexy's Wine bar.
+Some establishments offer free entry to females between nine and 11 p.m.
+Another option on Fridays is to head to the west coast in Holetown for dinner at one of the various bars and restaurants including The Mews Restaurant, Spago or Elbow Room.

 SATURDAY

-It's back to St. Lawrence Gap for all the action tonight with the hot spots being McBride's who hold a back in time night, playing all the great sounds of the 70's disco fever or you can try The Ship Inn which is always busy and plenty of people in the party mood.
+It’s back to St. Lawrence Gap for all the action tonight with the hot spots, some of them offering back-in-time night, playing all the great sounds of the 1970’s disco fever.

 SUNDAY

-Traditionally a quieter night on the party scene, but you can head up to Surfer's Bay where they serve an Italian Buffet and have a live guitarist, there are plenty of visitors and locals looking to end off the weekend in this popular hang out.
+Traditionally, a quieter night on the party scene compared to other nights, but you can head up to Surfer’s Bay where they serve an Italian Buffet and have a live guitarist.
+Visitors and locals are looking to end the weekend at this favorite hangout.